cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 We won't make the videos public, so no need to worry about random Internet people seeing them.
 But we feel this is a good opportunity to start building a comfort level with talking about your idea in front of an audience.

 Here is an [example submission](https://www.youtube.com/watch?v=VcYSf2EWFKk&feature=youtu.be) from one of our 2018 speakers, Elgin-Skye McLaren.
 Here's another one from [Will Klein](https://drive.google.com/file/d/12onj0eQPspOj1bSkL8waM-m52vZgL2IY/view).
-These videos are meant to be templates, they're just meant to illustrate a few goals: be clear about your topic, share some context for why you care, and please be yourself!
+These videos are *not* meant to be templates, they're just here to illustrate a few goals: be clear about your topic, share some context for why you care, and please be yourself!

 ## Stuck on the Idea of a Video Submission?